Blubell26/giuliapacciotti.com/_posts/2026-02-04-the-story-I-almost-believed.md

 ---
 layout: post
 title: The Story I Almost Believed About Money
-description: “The post that almost got me.
-And what I found when I looked at why.”
+description: The post that almost got me.
+And what I found when I looked at why.
 date: 2026-02-04
 image: images/IMG_7849.jpeg
 thumb: images/IMG_7849.jpeg